Ja4Dev/Ja4Dev/README.md

 - <div>
     <img width="150" height="150" align='left' src="https://media.licdn.com/dms/image/D4D0BAQE7di9aVSuD4Q/company-logo_200_200/0/1685366285296?e=1712188800&v=beta&t=aTEJOna_Yw0X3BwdIxBTeuUxYQD9HiOI98vWDLbdEUc" >
-    ... as a <strong>Full Stack Software Developer</strong> at Exgadet S.A. where I have started working in December of 2023, and where I'm working in the development and maintenance of various projects like an internal Android application for the gas fitters, administrative desktop applications and the company web application.
+    ... as a <strong>Full Stack Software Developer</strong> at Exgadet S.A. where I have started working in December of 2023, and where I'm working in the development and maintenance of various projects like an internal Android application for the gas fitters, administrative desktop applications and the company website.
     <br />
     <strong>View: </strong> <a href="https://exgadetsa.com.ar/">Exgadet S.A.</a>
     <br />